Yokohama, Japan

 Introduction

 Ryoichi Kubo is a notable inventor based in Yokohama, Japan.
-He is recognized for his contributions to the field of X-ray technology, particularly in the development of X-ray conversion screens.
-His innovative work has led to advancements that enhance the efficiency and effectiveness of X-ray imaging.
+He has made significant contributions to the field of X-ray technology, particularly through his innovative patent related to X-ray conversion screens.
+His work has implications for various applications in medical imaging and diagnostics.

 Latest Patents

 Kubo holds a patent for an X-ray conversion screen that features reduced afterglow without any appreciable loss in brightness under X-ray excitation.
 This invention comprises a substrate and at least one fluorescent layer applied thereto.
-The fluorescent layer contains a fluorescent substance made from terbium-activated lanthanum or gadolinium oxyhalide, which may include yttrium or lutetium, and optionally, ytterbium as impurities.
-This technology represents a significant improvement in X-ray imaging capabilities.
+The fluorescent layer contains a fluorescent substance that includes terbium-activated lanthanum or gadolinium oxyhalide, with yttrium or lutetium and, optionally, ytterbium added as impurities.
+This advancement enhances the efficiency and effectiveness of X-ray imaging.

 Career Highlights